syncfusion-content/xamarin-docs/Xamarin/TimePicker/Customizations.md

 ### Perform validation with default validation button

-TimePicker allows performing validation based on OK or Cancel button by using `SfTimePicker.OkCommand` and `SfTimePicker.CancelCommand`.
+TimePicker allows performing validation based on OK or Cancel button by using [`SfTimePicker.OkCommand`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Pickers.SfTimePicker.html#Syncfusion_XForms_Pickers_SfTimePicker_OkCommand) and [`SfTimePicker.CancelCommand`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Pickers.SfTimePicker.html#Syncfusion_XForms_Pickers_SfTimePicker_CancelCommand).

-The following example shows how to use the OkCommand and the CancelCommand.
+The following example shows how to use the [`OkCommand`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Pickers.SfTimePicker.html#Syncfusion_XForms_Pickers_SfTimePicker_OkCommand) and the [`CancelCommand`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Pickers.SfTimePicker.html#Syncfusion_XForms_Pickers_SfTimePicker_CancelCommand).
 When you click the OK button, the background color of the selected item will change to green.
 When you click the Cancel button, the background color of the selected item will change to red.

 {% tabs %}